 | Admissions | Undergraduate Admissions | Military and Veteran Students

 As a veteran, military member, or dependent, you can take advantage of Worcester State University’s Veteran/Military Admission Program to enroll in one of our undergraduate programs.
 This program will help you through a specific admission process, which may have requirements that vary from our traditional first-year and transfer admission procedures.
 It also allows you to maximize benefits awarded for your or your relative’s years of military service.
-Our attention to military and veteran student needs—through the admission process and beyond—has earned us Military Friendly designation.

 The Veterans Access, Choice, and Accountability Act of 2014 (Public Law 113-146) changed the amount of tuition and fee charges that can be reported to the U.S. Department of Veterans Affairs.
 Effective July 1, 2015, public institutions of higher education must charge qualifying veterans, dependents, and eligible individuals tuition and fees at the rate for in-state residents.
 Any institution not meeting this requirement will be disapproved by VA for the Post-9/11 and Montgomery GI Bill.Individuals qualifying for in-state tuition under Public Law 113-146 are: